Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 - MRI or CT scans.
 These scans generate images that can reveal herniated disks or problems with bones, muscles, tissue, tendons, nerves, ligaments and blood vessels.

-Over-the-counter pain relievers and the use of heat might be all you need.
+Pain relievers and the use of heat might be all that's needed.
 Bed rest isn't recommended.

-Continue your activities as much as you can tolerate.
-Try light activity, such as walking and activities of daily living.
+Continue your activities as much as you can with back pain.
+Try light activity, such as walking.
 Stop activity that increases pain, but don't avoid activity out of fear of pain.
-If home treatments aren't working after several weeks, your doctor might suggest stronger medications or other therapies.
+If home treatments aren't working after several weeks, your health care provider might recommend stronger medications or other therapies.

-- Over-the-counter (OTC) pain relievers.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), may help relieve back pain.
-Take these medications only as directed by your doctor.
+- Pain relievers.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might help.
+Take these medications only as directed.
 Overuse can cause serious side effects.
-If OTC pain relievers don't relieve your pain, your doctor might suggest prescription NSAIDs.
+If pain relievers you can buy without a prescription don't help, your health care provider might suggest prescription NSAIDs.

 - Antidepressants.
-Some types of antidepressants — particularly duloxetine (Cymbalta) and tricyclic antidepressants, such as amitriptyline — have been shown to relieve chronic back pain independent of their effect on depression.
+Some types of antidepressants — particularly duloxetine (Cymbalta) and tricyclic antidepressants, such as amitriptyline — have been shown to relieve chronic back pain.

-A physical therapist can teach you exercises to increase your flexibility, strengthen your back and abdominal muscles, and improve your posture.
+A physical therapist can teach exercises to increase flexibility, strengthen back and abdominal muscles, and improve posture.
 Regular use of these techniques can help keep pain from returning.
-Physical therapists will also provide education about how to modify your movements during an episode of back pain to avoid flaring pain symptoms while continuing to be active.
+Physical therapists will also provide education about how to modify movements during an episode of back pain to avoid flaring pain symptoms while continuing to be active.

 Surgical and other procedures